zhangcheng/product-factory-composer/README.md

 7. The admin panel is available [http://0.0.0.0:8080/admin](http://0.0.0.0:8080/admin)

 8. The application works in development mode (max 2 products & 5 users/persons).
-The server needs two license files to be present before you can run it.
-You can find the developer license files in the repository.
+The server requires two license files to be present before you can run it.
+You can find the developer license files in the `backend` repository.
 They are `developer.license` and `developer.license_key.pub`.
 You need to point to these two files in the `.env` file.
 Corresponding env variable names are `LICENSE_FILE` and `LICENSE_PUB_KEY`.
 After you make the changes, the last two lines of your `.env` file should be like this:
 ```
 LICENSE_FILE=developer.license
 LICENSE_PUB_KEY=developer.license_key.pub